micmejia/bible-dump/AMPC/Matthew/Matt 15.md

-Do you not see _and_ understand that whatever goes into the mouth passes into the [^d]abdomen and so passes on into the place where discharges are deposited?
+Do you not see _and_ understand that whatever goes into the mouth passes into the abdomen and so passes on into the place where discharges are deposited?